Frequently Asked Questions

 the admission decisions)?Admissions decisions are made as soon as possible after receiving all required materials, but it is typically at least a month before all the processing is completed.
 January is a particularly busy month at the Rawls College of Business and Graduate Admissions as they are processing numerous applications.
 During this time, it could take several weeks from the date all documents are received before your file is forwarded to the department for review.

 - Is there an advantage to applying early?Applications are typically reviewed by department faculty as the completed files are received.
-Some outstanding students might be admitted immediately, while others are put on a “short list” and considered more carefully after additional applications have been received.
-Although applications will continue to be accepted until the deadline, we suggest that you apply by the recommended early application date in order to have the best chances for admission into the Ph.D. program and also access to the widest array of financial support.
+Some outstanding students might be admitted immediately, while others are put on a "short list" and considered more carefully after additional applications have been received.
+Although applications will continue to be accepted until the deadline, we suggest that you apply as soon as possible in order to have the best chances for admission into the Ph.D. program and also access to the widest array of financial support.

 - Is there still a chance of admission if I apply late in the application period?Offers are typically extended throughout the application period up until all available slots have been filled.
 If your application is otherwise acceptable, but there are no openings currently available, you will be put on a “wait list” and will be considered if a space opens up at a later date (for example, if a student turns down an offer).
 You should contact the director of the Ph.D. program in your area of interest to get information on the status of their application process.